-America: Land I Love presents American history from a conservative, biblical perspective.
+America: Land I Love presents American history from a biblical perspective.
 This textbook uses biographical accounts to illustrate that history traces God's working through people to accomplish His will.
 As part of this course, students will also study the geography of the Western Hemisphere and the functions of the federal, state, and local governments.

-- Special feature boxes (61): - Give in-depth study of people and events of history that have shaped the U.S. - Promote better understanding of U.S. history - Help students see lessons to be learned from history and grasp key concepts of U.S. history - Lists: states and capitals, the U.S. Presidents - Maps correlating to text (44)
+- Special feature boxes (60) - Give in-depth study of people and events of history that have shaped the U.S. - Promote better understanding of U.S. history - Help students see lessons to be learned from history and grasp key concepts of U.S. history - Lists: states and capitals, the U.S. presidents - Maps correlating to text (46)

 - Review quizzes (30)

 - Document memorization quizzes (3)

-- U.S. President quizzes (3)
+- U.S. president quizzes (3)

 - States and capitals quizzes (5)

 - Reading quizzes (20)

 - Current event reports

-(26; each presentation counts as quiz grade)
+(27; each presentation counts as quiz grade)

-- Geography projects (18; each counts as quiz grade)

-- Tests (8), 9-weeks exam (2)
+- Tests (8), Quarter exams (2)

 - Semester exam, final exam

-- Civics Activity Book:

-- Study of national, state, and local government as information is gathered to complete activities

-- Includes history, geography, and an overview of the Constitution